UrbanFusion: Stochastic Multimodal Fusion for Contrastive Learning of Robust Spatial Representations: Experiments

 We compare \textit{UrbanFusion} against the most relevant existing methods: \textit{SatCLIP} \citep{klemmer2025satclip}, \textit{GeoCLIP} \citep{geoclip}, and \textit{GAIR} \citep{liu2025gairimprovingmultimodalgeofoundation}.
 To ensure a fair evaluation, we include both the original versions of these models as well as variants trained on the PP2-M dataset for 400 epochs each.
 Additionally, we evaluate against other location representation approaches, including \textit{CSP} \citep{mai2023csp}, as well as local models such as both versions of \textit{GPS2Vec} \citep{yin2019gps2vec, yin2021gps2vec+} and \textit{PDFM} \citep{agarwal2024pdfm}.
 As a simple baseline, we also include an \textit{Identity} model that uses raw geographical coordinates directly as input, without any transformation.
 In the following result tables, we indicate below each method the dataset on which the model was trained.

 Following prior work~\citep{klemmer2025satclip}, raw geographical coordinates are concatenated to the model embeddings for evaluation.
 For each task, the dataset is split into 60\% for training, 20\% for validation and hyperparameter tuning, and 20\% for testing.
 We report linear probing performance on the held-out test set, with hyperparameters optimized using the Optuna framework \citep{Akiba2019optuna}.
-Complete results, including MLP performance and additional baselines, are provided in Appendix~\ref{app:detailed_results}, with further details on the datasets, baselines, evaluation protocols available in Appendix~\ref{app:data_downstream}, \ref{app:baselines}, and \ref{app:evaluation_metrics}, respectively.
+Complete results, additional baselines, ablations, and further analyses are provided in Appendix~\ref{app:detailed_results}, with details on the datasets, baselines, and evaluation protocols available in Appendix~\ref{app:data_downstream}, \ref{app:baselines}, and \ref{app:evaluation_metrics}, respectively.